AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-measurement-data.md

 The **[!UICONTROL Review]** screen appears with a summary of measurement data settings.
 Review and ensure all the information are correct.
 If you need to change any section, use the **[!UICONTROL Edit]** option.

-Finally, select **[!UICONTROL Complete]** to complete adding your measurement data.
+Finally, select **[!UICONTROL Complete]** to finish adding your measurement data.

 ![The Review screen showing a summary of measurement data settings and the Complete option highlighted.](../../assets/setup/add-manage-measurement-data/review-measurement-data.png){zoomable="yes"}

 A confirmation dialog confirms that your measurement data was created successfully.
-You can see the new measurement data in **[!UICONTROL My measurement data]** workspace.
+You can see the new measurement data in the **[!UICONTROL My measurement data]** workspace.